Potentash

 • If you decide to take legal action, then print out records of all the phone calls, text messages and posts on social media that are offensive to you and report the matter to the police.
 It will build up the stack of evidence and show whether or not action was taken when you made the report.

-• If your evidence is strong, the stalker may get jail time or can be issued with a restraining order or a fine depending on the court ruling.
+• If your evidence is strong, the stalker may get jail time or can be issued a restraining order or be fined, depending on the court ruling.

 Featured image via lifescript.com.